 After filing bankruptcy in October last year, Destination Maternity, parent company of Motherhood Maternity, announced 183 stores would be closed in 2020.

-15. Modell’s Sporting Goods is to shut all 153 locations.
+16. Modell’s Sporting Goods shut down all 153 locations.

 After filing bankruptcy in February of this year, Modell’s reported all 153 stores would close.